elviserranoh/elviserranoh/README.md

 # I enjoy learning new technologies

-- 🔭 I’m currently working on ...
+- 🔭 IOS Developer / Freelancer
-- 🌱 I’m currently learning iOS with Swift
+- 🌱 I'm daily getting better my skill on iOS with Swift
-- 👯 I’m looking to collaborate on project with iOS and Swift
+- 👯 I’m looking to collaborate in a project to better my skills, contact me :phone: